kieda/meta-markup_generator/README.txt

 === Project Structure ====

-We split the entire project into a few sub-projects to give better modularity while working on the project.
-The final version will compile all of the sources into one large, cohesive, project.

-Currently, the sub-projects include
+The project consists of a few basic packages,

+mmg.drivers : entry-points to the mmg
+              interesting class : mmg.drivers.Main
+mmg.args : deals with the String[] input args to the mmg system mmg.compiler : deals with parsing and compilation of mml scripts, and putting these scripts into an intermediate language
+               interesting class : mmg.compiler.compilation.CompileJava
-GenerateJava : deals with the semantics of generating java code Meta-Markup Generator : the part which contains the main class (the 'head' part of the MMG) MMLCompiler : deals with compilation of mml scripts, and putting it into a java-representation Util : various string utilities.
-Some of these are pretty interesting, give them a look!
-Test : project for various tests
-Lib : utilities not written by me.
+mmg.gen : deals with the semantics of generating java code mmg.util : various utilities, includiing some pretty interesting string utilities.
+Give them a look! mmg.test : various tests lib : utilities not written (or only partially written) by me.

 === Note ===

-This project is currently not finished.
-However, this idea, designes, and all of the code has been written in the past 24 hours... please take that into account.
+Most of this project has been designed and coded in 24 hours... please take that into account.

-(unfortunately, midterms took up all of my time this week)
+(unfortunately, midterms took up all of my time last week)

 === TODO ===